SamJam is about a long journey for a man who wants to give back… and pay ahead. Sam Oswald underwent spinal fusion surgery when he was four years old.

 Since that early age, Sam has had two brain tumors, shunt revisions, bone grafting on both legs, knee surgery, dermal tumor removal, and eye surgery.
-Eight years ago, Sam completed two surgeries for a rare tumor in his leg, radiation and chemotherapies, and is left with a lower leg that no longer functions.
+Just a few years ago, Sam completed two surgeries for a rare tumor in his leg, radiation, and chemotherapies, and is left with a lower leg that no longer functions.

-Now, at 37 years old, Sam has much he could complain about, but you won’t hear it.
-Sam continues to lead a very positive life, lives independently, and is a friend to everyone he meets.
+Now, at 38 years old, Sam has much he could complain about, but you won’t hear it.
+Sam continues to lead a very positive life, live independently, and is a friend to everyone he meets.
 The years of treatment and courage would not be apparent to people first meeting Sam.

-After all this, Sam thinks it’s time.
-Time to give back… to thank those that have helped and supported him.
+After all this, Sam thinks it’s time to give back… to thank those who have helped and supported him.
 He also wants to pay it forward so other patients with NF can get the assistance they need, research can continue and the public can be more aware of this disorder that very well may strike someone you know.
 One of Sam’s passions is music of all kinds... and that, my friends, was the start of SamJam!

-Thanks to our wonderful sponsors, supporters, and everyone who attended, we have been able to raise more than $71,000 for NF Midwest during the first seven SamJams!
-Join with us to the make SamJam 2022 even better!
+Thanks to our wonderful sponsors, supporters, and everyone who attended, we have been able to raise almost $80,000 for NF Midwest during the first eight SamJams!
+Join with us to the make SamJam 2023 even better!

 Neurofibromatosis (NF) is a complex, often devastating set of genetic disorders with possible complications throughout the entire body that may also hold the genetic mystery to a host of other human ailments.
 Affecting approximately 1 in 2,500 people or 2 million people worldwide, it appears equally in all races, ethnic groups and both sexes.